Ariel Fernandez: Career

-Fernandez held the Karl F. Hasselmann Professorship of Bioengineering at Rice University until 2011.
-He is a member of the National Scientific and Technical Research Council (CONICET) in Argentina.
+Fernandez held the Karl F. Hasselmann Professorship of Bioengineering at Rice University from 2006 until 2011 when he left as part of a settlement of a research misconduct investigation by the university.

 Fernandez developed the concept of the dehydron, an adhesive structural defect in a soluble protein that promotes its own dehydration.
 The nonconserved nature of protein dehydrons has implications for drug discovery, as dehydrons may be targeted by highly specific drugs/ligands.
 This technology was applied by Fernandez and collaborators to design a new compound based on the anticancer drug Gleevec, in order to reduce its cardiotoxicity.

-In laboratory tests, the new compound was similar to Gleevec in inhibiting gastrointestinal stromal tumors, but without toxic effects on cardiac cells, although it lacked Gleevec's inhibitory effects on leukemia cells.
+Misconduct findings

 The editorial board of the Proceedings of the National Academy of Sciences retracted a January 2006 paper coauthored by Fernandez because it had "substantial overlap", without attribution, of figures and text from an article by Fernandez published in Structure the previous month, a form of duplicate publication.
-The website Retraction Watch has documented incidences of scientific concerns about some of Fernandez's other publications, claims that Fernandez has denied.

-Awards

-Fernandez was awarded a Camille Dreyfus Teacher-Scholar Award for early-career researchers in 1991; a Guggenheim Fellowship for researchers in Latin America and the Caribbean in 1995; and was elected a Fellow of the American Institute for Medical and Biological Engineering for his "contributions to understanding protein folding and protein-protein interactions and the use of this knowledge to design new drugs", in 2006.
+An expression of concern was issued in 2013 by the editors of BMC Genomics about a 2011 paper published there by Fernandez.
+In 2014, geneticist Michael Lynch asked the editors of Nature to remove his name from a 2011 paper he had coauthored with Fernandez, leading the editors there to also publish an expression of concern.